 The stronger you are going into pregnancy and during pregnancy, the faster you’ll recover afterwards , and you’ll need that energy as a new mom.
 In addition, exercise will help with better sleep and more balanced blood sugar.

 There are certain types of exercise to avoid during pregnancy, though.
-This includes anything first trimester that could lead to destabilizing the placenta, such as skiing or outdoor cycling, where hard falls are more likely.
+This includes anything in the first trimester that could lead to destabilizing the placenta, such as skiing or outdoor cycling, where hard falls are more likely.
 You also want to avoid doing core strengthening work like sit-ups, crunches, and plank pose.
 These exercises harden the rectus abdominus muscles instead of letting them stretch.
 During pregnancy, the belly needs to stretch slowly, not harden.
 Otherwise, you may get worse diastasis recti, the separating of the rectus abdominal muscles, which has been linked to back pain and incontinence.

 The truth: Generally, more exercise than less is a good thing.
 If you’re confident in yoga, keep doing it, modifying as needed.
 If you lift weights, get a trainer experienced in prenatal exercise to guide you on how to avoid overusing your core.
 If you enjoy running or spinning, keep doing them as long as it feels comfortable.